What is a Duty Phone? (The Shift to Virtual)

 New On-Call & Operations Published

 A Duty Phone was traditionally a physical mobile device passed from engineer to engineer at the end of an on-call shift.
 In modern "Virtual Duty Phone" systems, this is replaced by a cloud-based virtual number.
-Engineers use their own personal smartphones to receive calls, but the system intelligently routes the "Duty Number" to the person currently on-call, eliminating the need to physically hand over a device.
+Engineers use their own personal smartphones to receive calls, but the system intelligently routes the "Duty Number" to the person currently on-call, eliminating the need to physically hand over a device, and mapping rotation timelines through responsive on-call management software interfaces ensures duty numbers follow rotation changes automatically.

 Key Benefits of Virtual Duty Phones